-Policy Coordinator, Colorado
+Policy Manager, Colorado

-As Colorado Policy Coordinator, Amanda Bent works to reform the state’s drug policies and implement legislative changes that prioritize human dignity, social justice and public health.
+As Colorado Policy Manager, Amanda Bent works to reform the state’s drug policies and implement legislative changes that prioritize human dignity, social justice and public health.
 Before relocating to Colorado, Bent was a policy coordinator in DPA’s New Jersey office.

 Bent grew up in New Jersey and was first exposed to harm reduction through an undergraduate internship at Rutgers College, where she majored in English and Linguistics.
 She stayed on at Rutgers to earn a master’s in public policy with a concentration in social policy and women’s issues from the Bloustein School of Planning and Public Policy.
 She spent several years working in Student Affairs, mentoring residential college students to help build positive and inclusive communities and promote civic involvement.